JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 ## Matrix builds

-This is an especally useful one.
+This is an especially useful one.
 You can run multiple jobs by defining one job with a `matrix` strategy:

 ```yaml
 jobs: